jennyzbrown/give_local/README.md

 #give local

-Give Local is a Rails App that surfaces local causes and charities and enables seemless and hasselfree giving.
+give local is a Rails App that surfaces local causes and charities and enables seamless and hassle-free giving.

-Give Local features a different chairty every day, through a random selection algorithm, to make choosing a charity or cause simple and easy:
+give local features a different charity every day, through a random selection algorithm, to make choosing a charity or cause simple and easy:

 ![alt tag](/screenshots/feature_page.png)